 Trial of 5-day vs 5-week DAFNE format

 Research has shown that delivering DAFNE over a consecutive 5-day period is very effective.
 However, some people are unable to attend a full week program, and so miss out on doing a DAFNE course altogether.
-DAFNE in the UK is responding to these requests by trialling an “intermittent” delivery format.
-These courses would be delivered one day per week over five weeks (5-week DAFNE).
+DAFNE in the UK responded to these requests by trialling an “intermittent” delivery format.
+These courses were delivered one day per week over five weeks (5-week DAFNE).

 REPOSE: Relative Effectiveness of Pumps Over MDI and Structured Education

 Insulin pumps are sometimes seen as the ‘gold star’ method of delivering insulin to people with type 1 diabetes.
-This research will look at the effectiveness of pumps in comparison to multiple daily injections of insulin.
-One study group will receive the standard DAFNE program for people using MDI therapy.
-The second study group will receive DAFNE education that has been adapted for people using pump therapy.
-It is anticipated that the final results of this study will be available in 2015.
+This research looked at the effectiveness of pumps in comparison to multiple daily injections of insulin.
+One study group received the standard DAFNE program for people using MDI therapy.
+The second study group received DAFNE education that was adapted for people using pump therapy.

 Irish research & projects